marcbran/davinci-kit/davinci-jsonnet/examples/README.md

     d.Blur('Foo', {
       Inputs: {
         Input: d.Input.Output(mediaIn),
-        // The mask tool's input connects the provided mask tool to the mask input of the receiving tool
+        // The mask input connects the provided mask tool output to the input of the receiving tool
         EffectMask: d.Input.Mask(mask),
       },
     }),